bixBeta/DESeq2-shiny/README.md

 To run locally (strongly recommended), use the following instructions:

-From terminal Launch R and INSTALL the following packages:
+Launch R Console on a Mac or PC and INSTALL the following packages:

 `if (!requireNamespace("BiocManager", quietly = TRUE))
   install.packages("BiocManager")`<br>